 Kalashnikov’s press secretary Mark Reznikov has informed that the company has made only 49 models and doesn’t plan to make more at the moment.

 The Izh-49 electric motorcycle is themed around the Soviet-era motorcycle with the same name.
-It was displayed at the Army-2020 military exhibition in Moscow last month.
+It was displayed at the Army-2020 military exhibition in Moscow in August.
 The retro-themed electric motorcycle looks like what the Terminator would save the world on if the sequel was set in 2021.
 The motorcycle carries the typical visual features of the original Soviet-era model’s design.

 The Kalashnikov Izh-49 has a brushless air-cooled motor and stopping power comes from disc brakes.
 The bike can charged through a household 220V power socket.
 The 130 kg electric vehicle can run at a top speed of 90 kmph and it has a range of 80 km on a single charge, as claimed by the manufacturer.